cxong/cdogs-sdl/src/cdogs/mathc/REFERENCE.md

 int vector2_is_zero(struct vec a);
 ```

 Test if the 2D vector is zero with `FLT_EPSILON` as error margin.
-Returns `TRUE` if the values are accepted as equal to zero and `FALSE` otherwise.
+Returns `true` if the values are accepted as equal to zero and `false` otherwise.

 ```c
 int pvector2_is_near_zero(struct vec *a, float epsilon);
 int vector2_is_near_zero(struct vec a, float epsilon);
 ```

 Test if the 2D vector is near zero with `epsilon` as error margin.
-Returns `TRUE` if the values are accepted as nearly equal to zero and `FALSE` otherwise.
+Returns `true` if the values are accepted as nearly equal to zero and `false` otherwise.

 ```c
 int pvector2_is_equal(struct vec *a, struct vec *b, float epsilon);
 int vector2_is_equal(struct vec a, struct vec b, float epsilon);
 ```

 Test if the 2D vector `a` and the 2D vector `b` are equal with `epsilon` as error margin.
-Returns `TRUE` if the values are accepted as equal and `FALSE` otherwise.
+Returns `true` if the values are accepted as equal and `false` otherwise.

 ```c
 void pvector2_add(struct vec *a, struct vec *b, struct vec *result);